neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 - A rough storyboard visualizes what information is needed and when.
 - Iterating through these layers builds understanding long before any UI is polished.

-## Accelerated Learning And Alignment
+## Accelerated learning, alignment, and risk reduction

 Teams using Golden Flow Design tend to: